 Event Planners may use an outside vendor provided that the event complies with the following conditions:

-- The space is reserved through the Events Office and the reservation indicates the use of an outside caterer.
+- The space is one other than those noted above, reserved through the Events Office and the reservation indicates the use of an outside caterer.

 - The food is take-out, dropped off by a delivery person, or purchased from a grocery store.
 (No outside catering staff may be present to serve the food.)